Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 them perfectly to other layers as well as onto the body.
 Also remember to make a front view and a back view of your asset, if that is needed.

 If your asset is for a female body and covers the breasts, you likely need to make several sized variants for the front view layer that covers the breasts.
 For that, you can simply download the character preview with the chosen pose in the editor as image to draw over yourself.
 There is a black download button above the character view in the editor for that.
 Please keep the body slider values at default level before drawing over such an image or your asset images will not fit in-game.
+Also, you typically want the arms in the default t-pose to draw over them.

 To dive a bit more into the topic of how many images you likely need:

-- 1 image for things like a hair flower, which needs no dedicated back view as the item is only on the front side of the body (`ABOVE_BODY` layer) and is half visible from behind.
+- 1 image for things like a hair flower, which needs no dedicated back view as the item is only on the front side of the body (`Above body` template variant / layer priority) and is half visible from behind.
-- 2 images for something like a hat or skirt that is covering both the front and back side of the head (`ABOVE_BODY` as well as `BELOW_BODY` layer).
+- 2 images for something like a hat or skirt that is covering both the front and back side of the head (`Above body` as well as `Below body` template variant / layer priority).
 If the asset looks exactly the same from both sides, then you could even use the same image for both asset layers and only need to make one image.
-- 4 images for something like a bra: one image for the back side of the body (`BELOW_BODY` layer), one for the base of the front side, and 2 images (or one more for the flat variant) for the breast sizes "small" and "medium", covering the bust above and below (use `ABOVE_BODY` layer and then the same two images reused again on the `BELOW_BREASTS` layer to cover them from the back view, too, as some breast sizes can be wider than the body and are thus visible from behind)
+- 4 images for something like a bra: one image for the back side of the body (`Below body` template variant / layer priority), one for the base of the front side, and 2 images (or one more for the flat variant) for the breast sizes "small" and "medium", covering the bust above and below (use `Above body` template variant / layer priority and then the same two images reused again on the `Below breasts` template variant / layer priority to cover them from the back view, too, as some breast sizes can be wider than the body and are thus visible from behind)

 Hint: It is likely extremely helpful to go look up existing (similar) assets to the one you want to make.
 You can simply load it in the editor and start editing it so you can see how it was done.
 In many cases you just need to do some small changes, like exchanging image files and renaming things, but can otherwise completely reuse the existing definitions and code.
-Even advanced features outside the asset editor, like modules, can mostly be copied and reused from the code of existing examples with only minor changes.
+Even advanced features outside the asset editor, like modules in `*.asset.ts` files, can mostly be copied and reused from the code of existing examples with only minor changes.

+## Check for warnings in the "Asset" tab

+While you make changes to the layers of an asset in the editor, the asset is built in real-time in the background.
+The "Asset" tab contains a section "Graphics build result" that should show a green checkmark icon and "No problems" before you when you have completed your asset and want to export the definition for committing it as a pull request on GitHub (or give it to your asset creation partner).
+In case the icon is not green, you can press on "View log" to see which layers have problems and then make changes and see how the issue count changes in real-time.

 # Advanced topics